Ariiia/SelfAssessment/Skills/Programming.md

   - Tree: 🖐️ used
   - Graph: 🖐️ used
   - Iterator: 🖐️ used
-  - Mutable state
+  - Mutable state: 🖐️ used
-  - Immutable state
+  - Immutable state: 🖐️ used
   - Serialization: 🖐️ used
   - String parsing: 🖐️ used
   - JSON: 🖐️ used